mukhtar-github/Complete-Node.js-Course/2-Node-Module-System/Node-Module-System.md

 ## 13 - HTTP Module

 One of the powerful building blocks of *Node* is the *HTTP module* that we use for creating network applications.
-For example, we can create a *web server* that listensfor http request on a given port.
+For example, we can create a *web server* that listens for http request on a given port.
 And with this, we can easily create a backend service for our client applications.
 We can call http.createServer.
 And with this, we can have a *web server*.
 What is interesting is that this server is an EventEmitter.
 It has all the capabilities of the EventEmitter.

 So, that's why I said a bunch of Node's core functionality is based on EventEmitter.
 So, back to our server object, we can now call server.listen and give in a port of say 3000.
 As I told you before, everytime there's a new connection or request, the server raises an event.
 So we can use the ON method to handle that event.
 So, before listening, we have to register a *listener or a handler*.
 In real world applications, we're not going to respond to the connection event to build an http service.
 This is very low level.